-Our effective tax rates differ from The Netherlands statutory tax rate of 25% due in part to our operating subsidiaries being exposed to effective tax rates ranging from zero to more than 34%.
+Our effective tax rates differ from the Netherlands statutory tax rate of 25% due in part to our operating subsidiaries being exposed to effective tax rates ranging from zero to more than 35%.
 Fluctuations in the distribution of pre-tax (loss) income among our operating subsidiaries can lead to fluctuations of the effective tax rate in the consolidated financial statements.
-In the first quarters of 2019 and 2018, our effective tax rates were (3.7)% and 17.5%, respectively.
-The effective tax rate for the first quarter of 2019 was lower compared to the first quarter of 2018 primarily due to a reassessment of uncertain tax positions.
+In the third quarters of 2019 and 2018, our effective tax rates were 29.2% and 16.5%, respectively.
+In the nine-month period ended September 30, 2019 and 2018, the effective tax rates were 41.1% and 17.7% respectively.
+The effective tax rate for the third quarter of 2019 was higher compared to the third quarter of 2018 primarily due to restructuring charges.
 Additionally, in 2019 and 2018, tax expense on foreign operations was favorably impacted by lower income tax rates and partial tax exemptions on foreign income primarily derived from operations in Germany, Singapore, Luxembourg, Ireland and Switzerland.
 These foreign tax benefits are due to a combination of favorable tax laws, rules, rulings, and exemptions in these jurisdictions.
-In particular, we have pre-tax income in Germany which is statutorily exempt from trade tax on intercompany foreign royalty income.
+In particular, intercompany foreign royalty income in Germany is statutorily exempt from trade tax.
 Further, we have intercompany financing arrangements through Luxembourg and Ireland in which the intercompany income is partially exempt.